nilotpaul/gospur/docs/go-chi-templates.md

 ## Layouts

-With Go Templates, its very difficult to make a shareable layout, but we solved the issue in an effective manner.
+With Go Templates, it's very difficult to make a shareable layout, but we solved the issue in an effective manner.

 ## Creating a Layout

-Make any html files in any directory inside `web`.
+Create any html file in anywhere inside `web`.

 ```html
 <!DOCTYPE html>